Sassagoula River Cruise

 Following a short but successful trial, as from 2 August 2015 two independent ferry routes will be operated after 5pm, one running from Riverside directly to Disney Springs roughly every 15 minutes, and the other from French Quarter directly to Disney Springs every 20 minutes or so.

 You can also use the ferry boats to travel between French Quarter and Riverside before 5pm, however you will need to disembark at Riverside and queue up again for the return journey.
-If the first boat seems full at Riverside, let the boat captain know you are only intending to travel as far as French Quarter as they always hold back some empty seats to allow passengers to embark at French Quarter.
+If a boat seems full when you are waiting to board at Riverside, let the boat captain know if you are only intending to travel as far as French Quarter as they always hold back some empty seats to allow passengers to embark at French Quarter.
 After 5pm, please use the complimentary bus service instead.

 The last boat back from Disney Springs departs at 11:30pm, and after then you will need to use the free bus service which operates until approximately 2am.

 The Disney Springs local water taxi shuttle service (red flags and signs) operates from 10:30am until 1:30am with stops at the Marketplace, the West Side and The Landing.
 The service runs every 15 minutes until 4:30pm and then every 10 minutes thereafter.

 Please remember that the boat service only operates subject to local water and weather conditions, and will immediately cease operating if lightning storms are forecast in the area, or wind or water levels are too high.
 If that happens while you are at Disney Springs, use the free shuttle bus service back to your resort instead.